Winter Walking and Mountaineering: An Essential Kit List

 Snow Shovel and Avalanche Probe

-Both tools are vital for safety in avalanche-prone terrain.
+Both tools are vital for safety in avalanche-prone terrain, as well as building emergency shelters.
 Opt for a metal-bladed collapsible shovel and a 2.4m avalanche probe.
 Knowledge of how to use them is just as crucial as carrying them.

 Photo credit: Peak Climbing School

-If you are joining us for a winter skills a shovel and probe will be provided.
+If you are joining us for a winter skills course a shovel and probe will be provided.

 Ice axe

 For a simple walking axe looking for something with an adze on the back is ideal.
 It should be fairly straight shafted and described as a walking axe.
 When you hold the axe by the head the lower point should be about the same height as the top of your boot.
-For steeper ground you're likely to go shorter and much longer makes walking on slopes and chopping steps awkward.
-It's worth visiting a shop with some knowledgable staff to make sure you get the right tool.
+For travelling on steeper ground you some consider going for a shorter axe, as a longer length makes walking on steeper slopes and chopping steps more difficult.
+It's worth visiting a shop with some knowledgable staff to make sure you get the right tool!

 Photo credit: Peak Climbing School